Urmilla Kanetkar: Early work and recognition (2003–2010)

-Kothare began her acting career with the Marathi television series Tuzyavina (2003–2004) on Zee Marathi, where she appeared alongside Varsha Usgaonkar, Yatin Karyekar and Chinmay Mandlekar.
+Kanetkar began her acting career with the Marathi television series Tuzyavina (2003–2004) on Zee Marathi, where she appeared alongside Varsha Usgaonkar, Yatin Karyekar and Chinmay Mandlekar.
 In 2005, she played a brief role in Ankur, a drama directed by Pratima Kulkarni, which also aired on Zee Marathi.
 In 2006, she made her film debut as the lead in Mahesh Kothare's comedy-drama Shubha Mangal Saavadhan, starring alongside veteran actors Ashok Saraf and Reema Lagoo.
 She portrayed a young girl who falls in love with a man whose parents disapprove of her father's lifestyle, leading to complications in their married life.
 The film was a commercial success.
 The same year, she appeared in a supporting role in Rajendra Talak's critically acclaimed drama Savalee, and also portrayed the younger version of Lagoo's character in Sanjay Surkar's Aai Shappath..!.

 In 2007, she returned to television and made her Hindi television debut with Classic Productions' Maayka, which aired on Zee TV.
 The show initially centered around her character, but her role was eventually written off following a reported fallout between the channel and the production house.
 Around the same time, she played the lead opposite Darshan Dave in Mera Sasural on Sahara One, a series that depicted a young Kashmiri girl's emotional journey as she adapted to her married life.

 She became a household name when she replaced Manasi Salvi in Satish Rajwade's mystery drama Asambhav, opposite Umesh Kamat and Neelam Shirke.
 The series, based on the concept of reincarnation in Hindu culture, gained significant popularity and was later remade in Bengali and Kannada.
 Between 2009 and 2011, she appeared in the Marathi television series Gosht Eka Lagnachi and Vegh.